|

 virtual machines, including networking and console access.

 Networking is handled by creating one or more virtual switches.
-Each switch has

-The vm utility automatically creates a
+configuration file.
+The vm utility automatically

 bridge(4)